EclecticGriffin/notsciibot/README.md

 the action taken based on some modulation by the advantage.
 In English this means that the network will encourage the action based on the magnitude and direction of the advantage.
-A strong negative advantage---indicating an action in part responsible for an undesirable state---will be discouraged and an action associated with a strong positive advantage will be encouraged.
-This means that, due to temporal propagation, all actions near the end of an episode---where presumably a negative action was encountered---will be discouraged while those near the beginning will likely be encouraged as the negative propagation will decay overtime.
+A strong negative advantage — indicating an action in part responsible for an undesirable state — will be discouraged and an action associated with a strong positive advantage will be encouraged.
+This means that, due to temporal propagation, all actions near the end of an episode — where presumably a negative action was encountered — will be discouraged while those near the beginning will likely be encouraged as the negative propagation will decay overtime.